omaradesida/hans/README.md

 `restart_file` string.
 The file from which to restart a run from.

 `walklength` int.
-The number of "sweeps" performed per iteration on each cpu.
+The number of "sweeps" performed per iteration on each cpu, constituting a Monte Carlo walk.
 A sweep is defined as a number of Monte Carlo moves which should change each degree of freedom within the system once on average.